TPP · Getting Started · Sandbox

 2. Send O3 Util: Prepare Request Object JWT for SIP — builds the signed request object for the payment.

-3. Send POST /payments.
+3. Send POST/payments.

 A 201 response confirms the payment was successfully initiated.

-Step 6 – Retrieve the Payment ID and Status
+6. Retrieve the Payment ID and status

 Decoded payment response JWT showing PaymentId and Status